decay88/Amaterasu/README.md

 #### Module Compilation & Use

-This is a simple example showcasing how to compile the above modules from a single code document using built-in .NET modules and the *Amaterasu* library itself as well as defining the aforementioned module imports.
+This is a simple example showcasing how to compile the above modules from a single code document using built-in .NET modules and the *Amaterasu* library itself by defining the aforementioned module imports in a list.

 ```c#
 using System;